neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 * learn to write new code in TypeScript.

-Your assignment will be graded following the rubric embedded in this document."
+Your assignment will be graded following the rubric embedded in this document.
 Based on past experiences, we project that this assignment could take you up to 14 hours (depending on your prior preparation).
 We encourage you to start early so that you can post questions on Piazza, make the most use of our TAs' tutorials, and attend office